fairsilas/South-China-Sea-Game/Outline.md

 ## I. Introduction

 ### Title Screen
-- Game title: "South China Sea Game - An 18th Century Canton Pirate Experience."
+- Game title: "Junks & Riches"
-- Options to start a new game, load a previous save, or access game settings.
+- Options to start a new game, or view leaderboards, or exit game.

 ### Character Creation
 - Select a starting role: Fisherfolk, Peddler, or Sailor.
-- Choose a character name and customize appearance.
+- Choose a character name and family name

 ## II.
 Setting and Background